1. Home

 What Are Off-Peak Electricity Hours?

-Off-peak electricity hours are periods when the electricity demand is low, which results in consumers paying lower electricity prices.
+Off-peak electricity hours are periods when the electricity demand is low and electricity is cheaper for utility customers.
 During these times, utilities and electric companies don’t have to pay as much to generate electricity because people are using less energy overall.

 Put simply, electricity is cheaper when an excess supply is available, and more expensive when there is excess demand.